Photo: A teacher (Soda Lo) brings her students to an African American History museum in New Orleans.

 Photo: Pop medley dancers perform under purple light, surrounded by clouds of mist.

-Photo: Miles Brown taps his heart out for the last act of the night.
+Photo: Miles Brown taps his heart out.

 Photo: Dennis Tsitsiwu and Amina King greet the audience during African fashion show.

 Photo: The Sankofa cast members lift their hands as they sing the Black National Anthem, "Lift Every Voice and Sing" by James Weldon Johnson, with the audience.